 In terms of size, they are not that big.
 So, you can use it for your day to day household activities.
 A normal low-end hammer drill is more powerful than a regular drill and costs way less than a battery-powered drill.

 In a normal hammering drill, you have the functionality of a regular drill, hammer drill and quite often a driver.
 You could say these are a multi-purpose tool.
 You can set the power setting, a clutch setting and many more.

 Hammer Drilling Safety Tips

 When using any power tool, especially Hammer Drills, safety is very important.
-Now, we all know the basic safety gears such as safety glass, earplugs and a pair of gloves.
+Now, we all know the basic safety gear such as safety glass, earplugs and a pair of gloves.

 But the real risk lies in the handling of this tool.
 The operator is exposed to a number of common risks such as noise, hand-on vibration, dust, and flying debris.